How To Get Rid Of A Hickey – 14 Simple And Effective Ways

 How Long Do Hickeys Last?

 These stubborn bruises may take anywhere between a few days to even weeks to heal completely.
 Unfortunately, if the hickey happens to be anywhere around the neck, it might make things awkward for you at work.
-But worry not – we have listed below certain natural remedies that help heal hickeys.
+But worry not – we have listed below certain natural remedies for bruises that help heal hickeys.
 While there is no instant fix for a hickey, these remedies may accelerate healing.

 14 Natural Ways To Get Rid Of A Hickey